usai729/usai729-File_Sharing_And_Student_Management---PHP/README.md

 Originally made for a educational institution.<br>There are a few changes that the original site has gone through which have not been done to the files that have been uploaded here.

+To start a local php server user the below command<br>
+`php -S localhost:8000`<br>
+This will start a php local server on port 8000

 Below is how the database is built.

 First create a database for files and use that db.